-- Easy application process
+- The application process is fast and easy

-With over 10 years in business, Lending Club is the largest and oldest peer-to-peer (P2P) lender around.
-P2P lenders such as Lending Club seek to streamline and de-complicate lending by cutting banks out of the equation.
+With over ten years in business, LendingClub is the largest and oldest peer-to-peer (P2P) lender around.
+P2P lenders such as LendingClub seek to streamline and de-complicate lending by cutting banks out of the equation.
 Instead of going through a bank, the money is passed straight from investors to you.

-Lending Club deals primarily in personal loans.
-Although they are ostensibly for consumers, the loans can be used for entrepreneurial and business start-up purposes.
+LendingClub deals primarily with personal loans.
+Although they are ostensibly for consumers, the loans can be used for entrepreneurial and business startup purposes.

 Is this the right lender for your business?
 Keep reading to find out!

 LendingClub’s personal loans arm sells installment loans, which are repaid in fixed monthly installments, plus interest, for 36 or 60 months.
 A one-time origination fee is also deducted off the top of the loan.
 These loans are easy to apply for online, and funds are released within days.
 You can use loan proceeds for any personal or business use, though you can only borrow up to $40,000.
 Because there is no strict credit score or time in business requirements, LendingClub’s personal loans can be a viable source of funding for startups and business owners with bad credit.

 LendingClub also offers auto refinance loans and business installment loans.
 Note that while LendingClub still offers business installment loans through a business loan referral service, LendingClub no longer originates these business loans.
 Applicants who pre-qualify for a business loan via LendingClub are now connected to a partner lender.

 Because this loan is based on your personal creditworthiness, LendingClub does not require that you’ve been running your business for a certain amount of time or make a certain amount of revenue.
 Lending Club also does not list any minimum required credit score on its website: